PieFlavr/Raylib-Window-Pong/README.md

 ./as4   # Runs program executable
 ```

+Or on the Windows build, just run the .exe file.

 ### [OPTIONAL] BUILD/RUNNING ERRORs

 If unable to compile, run, or getting errors with regards to directories/pathing, it is recommended you delete the contents of the `build` folder and re-compile the code.
 Make sure you are in the BUILD directory of the assignment (command accounts for that but still be careful)!!!